iapyeh/GGeditor/docs/ApiDoc.rst

 1. Modify the conf.py
 ~~~~~~~~~~~~~~~~~~~~~~

-in the "docs/conf.py"\ [#F2]_\ ,
+in the "docs/conf.py",

-#. append a line to insert the backend to sys.path
+#. append a line to insert the backend to sys.path (Line #4)
-#. ensure the autodoc and napoleon are in the extensions
+#. ensure the autodoc and napoleon are in the extensions (Line #7)

 .. code-block:: python